just-buildsystem/justbuild/doc/future-designs/just-lock.md

           [--clone <JSON>]

 OPTIONS:
   -C PATH             Input file.
-If missing, searched in ['./repos.in.json', './etc/repos.in.json'].
+If missing, searched for in ['repos.in.json', 'etc/repos.in.json']
+                      with respect to the workspace root.
   -o PATH             Output file.
+If missing, searched for in ['repos.json', 'etc/repos.json'] with respect to
-If missing, placed as 'repos.json' in parent path of input file.
+                      the workspace root.
+If none found, placed as 'repos.json' in parent path of input file.
   --local-build-root PATH
                       Local build root.
 Usual `just-mr` rules apply.
   --git PATH          Git binary to use if needed.
 If missing, system `git` is used.